Canon 35mm f/1.4 | Lens Review

 Focal Length

-The Canon 35mm f/1.4 not only allows more of the scenery when shooting, but is my go to when I need more room in a tight space for in home newborn sessions.
-I also use it for studio newborn sessions so I can stay close to the baby while shooting.
-Other times I will use my Canon 35mm f/1.4 are for large groups of people so I can fit everyone in frame without being too far away, or for senior portraits to give variety to their gallery.
+The Canon 35mm f/1.4 allows more of the scenery when shooting and is my go-to when I need more room in a tight space for in-home newborn sessions.
+I also use it for newborn studio sessions to stay close to the baby while shooting.
+Other times I will use my Canon 35mm f/1.4 for large groups of people so I can fit everyone in the frame without being too far away or for senior portraits to give variety to their gallery.

 mom holding newborn baby girl in nursery

-In conclusion, the Canon EF 35mm f/1.4L II USM Lens along with my Canon EOS 5D Mark IV and my Canon EF 85mm f/1.4 IS USM are the three key items in my business.
-The Canon 35mm f/1.4 is a must for tight spaces, large groups, newborns, low light and capturing those beautiful scenery shots.
+In conclusion, the Canon EF 35mm f/1.4L II USM Lens, my Canon EOS 5D Mark IV, and my Canon EF 85mm f/1.4 IS USM are the three essential items in my business.
+The Canon 35mm f/1.4 is a must for tight spaces, large groups, newborns, low light, and capturing those beautiful scenery shots.
 This lens is around $1,999 brand new.
-This is an investment for sure for your business, but I can’t imagine not owning this lens!
-I get so much use out it and have no regrets!
-Canon lenses hold their value and you can rest easy knowing the resale value will be high.
+This is definitely an investment for your business, but I can’t imagine not owning this lens!
+I get so much use out of it and have no regrets!
+Canon lenses hold their value, and you can rest easy knowing the resale value will be high.

-Before you go, check out more of my blogs on camera gear and photo sessions!
+Before you go, check out more of my blogs on camera gear and browse through my recommended products from Amazon!

 (As an Amazon Associate I earn from qualifying purchases.)